-External written examination 1 hour 45 mins Students answer two questions, one from Section A and the set question in Section B. Section A is closed book.
+External written examination 1 hour 45 mins Students answer two questions, one from Section

+Students answer two questions, one from Section A and the set question in Section B. Section A is closed book.

 Unit 2: 50% The Study of Drama and Poetry